AlexanderMarinsek/Anemo-Counter-Circuit/README.md

 # Anemo Counter circuit

-Source PCB design files of the Anemo Counter circuit (ACC), primarily intended for use with cup based anemometers and normally interfaced using a MCU running an instance of the [Anemo embedded application](https://bitbucket.org/AlexanderMarinsek/riot-custom-apps/src/master/).
+Source PCB design files of the Anemo Counter Circuit (ACC), primarily intended for use with cup based anemometers and normally interfaced using a MCU running an instance of the [Anemo embedded application](https://github.com/AlexanderMarinsek/Anemo-embedded).

 ## Build